velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 She swallows, nods.
 "Th-thank you."
 She looks up at me.
 "If… if this is Carnelian, that means… we have an embassy here, don't we?
 Envoys from the People?"

 I was expecting this.
 I nod.
-"I know you must wish desperately to be with your own kind again, but the security ’round the embassy complex is simply too tight.
+"I know you must wish desperately to be among your own kind again, but the security ’round the embassy complex is simply too tight.
 It's under the watch of the Imperial Guard itself.
 If we were to go within sight of it we should both be undone."

 She nods.
 "I… I figured, but… if I can get my radio handset working…" She gazes out the window.
 "Maybe we could get close enough to get word.
 To let them know I'm…" Fresh tears well up in her eye. "…alive," she mumbles.
 "Trying to… to come home.
 They might still be able to help.
 And… my friends, my… the people I love…" She shakes her head violently.
 "I don't want them to think I'm gone."
 Her voice cracks and she buries her head in a pillow.